Loading…

 I’m an innovative school leader who believes education should feel alive—energizing, relevant, and deeply connected to the real world.
 As Principal of Academy of Arts, Careers & Technology (AACT), I’ve built my work around a simple but powerful idea: when you intentionally align...
 Read More →

-Wednesday October 7, 2026 4:00pm - 5:00pm PDT
+Wednesday October 7, 2026 4:00pm - 5:00pm MDT

 Maroon Peak

-4:00pm PDT
+4:00pm MDT

-Career Insights Academy: Partnering with your Chamber of Commerce to Strengthen Business and Industry Partnerships
+Career Insights Academy: Partnering With Your Chamber of Commerce to Strengthen Business and Industry Partnerships

-Wednesday October 7, 2026 4:00pm - 5:00pm PDT
+Wednesday October 7, 2026 4:00pm - 5:00pm MDT

 Bentonville Schools Career and Technical Education Department and the Bentonville Chamber of Commerce collaborate to provide strong business and industry partnerships for our students and teachers.
 Through an annual event called the Career Insights Academy, educators and partners engage in industry tours and collaborative workshops that result in high level internships for students, externships for teachers, and strong partnerships for all of our 16 career pathways.
 Partners learn the value of serving as mentors, mock interviewers, pitch competition judges and intership facilitators.